If an airline company would offer a seat sale today, I wonder how many people would think of going to Virac, Catanduanes. Probably only few.

 Where to Stay in Catanduanes

 I had one of the best travel experiences in Catanduanes and that would not have been possible without my 3-day, 2-night accommodation at Alon Surf Stay.
-A detailed review will come up in another article.

 I got their Ocean Room with the view of the Pacific Ocean, rice fields, hills and the sky from my balcony.
-The view from the their dining area is to die for.
+The view from their dining area is to die for.
 They also have an infinity pool overlooking the ocean.

 Catanduanes is branded as a happy island.
 It is indeed one of my happiest places in the Philippines, not because it’s a party island, or there are theme park rides, but because, I appreciate how its people take care of the environment and never sacrifice it for tourism.
 That for me is happiness.